UPDATED: JULY 25, 2022 | 1 MIN READ

 Some states don’t allow insurance providers to consider gender

-There are certain states that don’t let insurance companies use gender to determine premium prices.
+Certain states don’t let insurance companies use gender to determine premium prices.

 - North Carolina